soulspace-org/domain-driven-design-model/docs/ddd/c-published-language.md

 #Published Language (Concept)
 ## Description
+A well-documented shared language that can express the necessary domain information as a common medium of communication, translating as necessary into and out of that language.
 ## Documentation
 The translation between the models of two bounded contexts requires a common language.